Local9/fivem-csharp/README.md

 Migrations are made using [fluentmigrator](https://github.com/fluentmigrator/fluentmigrator), test all migrations and scripts on your own local development server long before pushing anything to production.

-Table migrations can be found in the server project `ProjectName.Server\Database\Migrations`, these are ran each time the resource is ran.
+Table migrations can be found in the server project `ProjectName.Server\Database\Migrations`, these are checked to see if they are required to be ran each time the resource is started.
 In the `resource_files\server\migration_scripts` are the scripts for creating stored procedures or other SQL scripts that the migration cannot generate in code.
 Read the [fluentmigrator documents](https://fluentmigrator.github.io/) for more information.

 ## Building